AlainMoretti/cli-wrapper/README.md

 ## Howto use ?
 - simply execute `cli.py --help` from command line, and follow the guidelines
+- if you want to simply log into a remote device and start an interactive session:
+  `cli.py -i -u LOGIN -w PASSWORD -r REMOTE_HOST`
 - if you want to store your passwords securely, you should :
   - put them in a plain text file (see "profiles/sample" or "plaintext" files)
   - cipher the file using `cipher.py` utility with a single password